Randolph College Home Page Give Today! Support Randolph College

 This course explores the intersection of cognitive psychology and artificial intelligence, examining how human mental processes inform technological innovation.
 Students investigate pattern recognition, learning, problem-solving, and decision-making principles applied to modern AI systems.
 Topics include visual perception in computer vision, language processing in LLMs, cognitive architectures in applications, and human-like reasoning in autonomous vehicles.
 Credit hours: 4.
 Prerequisite: sophomore standing or permission of instructor.

-COGS 4495 - Research Capstone In Cognitive Science
+COGS 4495 - Research Capstone in Cognitive Science

 An intensive research seminar where students will identify a significant problem at the intersection of two of the following areas: philosophy, linguistics, computer science, and psychology, then develop a project proposal and then produce either a scholarly paper including a literature review or create an innovative product (e.g., computational model, experimental paradigm, or analytical tool).
 The course emphasizes interdisciplinary approaches, research methodology, and professional communication skills.
 Credit hours: 4.
 Prerequisite: senior standing.